Kingxukai/linux/Documentation/networking/gen_stats.rst

 Locks are taken before writing and released once all statistics have been written.
 Locks are always released in case of an error.
-You are responsible for making sure that the lock is initialized.
+You are responsible for making sure that the woke lock is initialized.

 Rate Estimator: